 Key Result 1 – Implement a live chat feature on the website in 30 days

 Key Result 2 – Achieve a post-support satisfaction score of 90% in the first quarter

-Objective – Maximize the Efficiency of Customer Support Team
+Objective – Maximize the Efficiency of Customer Success Team

 Key Result 1 – Implement an online training program for new team members

-Key Result 2 – Prepare a report on the average turnaround time for complaint resolution
+Key Result 2 – Prepare a report on the average Lifetime Value of the customer.

-Key Result 3 – Maintain accurate and up-to-date records of customer complaints and resolutions
+And Key Result 3 – Maintain accurate and up-to-date records of customer who got churned.

 If you want to implement successful OKRs, it’s crucial to set stretched goals and deadlines.
 The idea is to make your team members uncomfortable and push them beyond their natural capacity.
 Even Google aims at a 60-70% success rate.

 In his book, Doerr also recommends that you assign 3-5 key results to each objective.
 Overloading an objective with too many irrelevant key results will dilute your team’s focus and priorities.
 Additionally, it’s not mandatory to only assign numerical key results.
 You can use key results that can be measured with a simple “yes” or “no”.